raramuridesign/mysql-country-list/README.md

 2. no ID's used on first import
 3. Country Name, Country Short code

+Use PHPmyAdmin to import the SQL file into your database.

 ### Improvements

 If there are any amendments, please open an issue.